yongchuc/Remarkable/Contributing.md

 ## Code guidelines

 First of all, thank you!
-If you would like to contribute to Remarkable, please adhere to this [Code Guide](http://codeguide.co/#html).
+If you would like to contribute to Remarkable, please adhere to this [Style Guide](https://google.github.io/styleguide/htmlcssguide.xml).

 ### HTML